 The Volcker Rule on Proprietary Trading

-The Volcker rule is part of the Dodd-Frank Wall Street Reform and Consumer Protection Act that was suggested by the former chairman of the Federal Reserve, Paul Volcker.
+The Volcker rule is part of the Dodd-Frank Wall Street Reform and Consumer Protection Act.
+It was suggested by the former chairman of the Federal Reserve, Paul Volcker.
 The rule aims to restrict banks from making certain speculative investments that do not directly benefit their depositors.
-The law was proposed after the global financial crisis when government regulators determined that large banks made too many speculative risks.
+The law was proposed after the global financial crisis when government regulators determined that large banks took too many speculative risks.

 The Volcker Rule prohibits banks and institutions that own a bank from engaging in proprietary trading or even investing in or owning a hedge fund or private equity fund.
-From a market-making point of view, banks focus on keeping customers happy and compensation is based on commissions.
+From a market-making point of view, banks focus on keeping customers happy, and compensation is based on commissions.
 However, from a proprietary trading point of view, the customer is irrelevant, and the banks enjoy the full profits.